 (f) Annual budget.—

-1. The proposed annual budget of estimated revenues and expenses must be detailed and must show the amounts budgeted by accounts and expense classifications, including, if applicable, but not limited to, those expenses listed in s.
+1. The proposed annual budget of estimated revenues and expenses must be detailed and must show the amounts budgeted by accounts and expense classifications, including, at a minimum, any applicable expenses listed in s.
 718.504(21).
 A multicondominium association shall adopt a separate budget of common expenses for each condominium the association operates and shall adopt a separate budget of common expenses for the association.
 In addition, if the association maintains limited common elements with the cost to be shared only by those entitled to use the limited common elements as provided for in s.
 718.113(1), the budget or a schedule attached to it must show the amount budgeted for this maintenance.
 If, after turnover of control of the association to the unit owners, any of the expenses listed in s.
 718.504(21) are not applicable, they need not be listed.

-2. In addition to annual operating expenses, the budget must include reserve accounts for capital expenditures and deferred maintenance.
-These accounts must include, but are not limited to, roof replacement, building painting, and pavement resurfacing, regardless of the amount of deferred maintenance expense or replacement cost, and for any other item that has a deferred maintenance expense or replacement cost that exceeds $10,000.
-The amount to be reserved must be computed using a formula based upon estimated remaining useful life and estimated replacement cost or deferred maintenance expense of each reserve item.
-The association may adjust replacement reserve assessments annually to take into account any changes in estimates or extension of the useful life of a reserve item caused by deferred maintenance.
-This subsection does not apply to an adopted budget in which the members of an association have determined, by a majority vote at a duly called meeting of the association, to provide no reserves or less reserves than required by this subsection.
-However, prior to turnover of control of an association by a developer to unit owners other than a developer pursuant to s.
-718.301, the developer may vote to waive the reserves or reduce the funding of reserves through the period expiring at the end of the second fiscal year after the fiscal year in which the certificate of a surveyor and mapper is recorded pursuant to s.
+b.
+Before turnover of control of an association by a developer to unit owners other than a developer pursuant to s.
+718.301, the developer may vote the voting interests allocated to its units to waive the reserves or reduce the funding of reserves through the period expiring at the end of the second fiscal year after the fiscal year in which the certificate of a surveyor and mapper is recorded pursuant to s.
 718.104(4)(e) or an instrument that transfers title to a unit in the condominium which is not accompanied by a recorded assignment of developer rights in favor of the grantee of such unit is recorded, whichever occurs first, after which time reserves may be waived or reduced only upon the vote of a majority of all nondeveloper voting interests voting in person or by limited proxy at a duly called meeting of the association.
-If a meeting of the unit owners has been called to determine whether to waive or reduce the funding of reserves, and no such result is achieved or a quorum is not attained, the reserves included in the budget shall go into effect.
+If a meeting of the unit owners has been called to determine whether to waive or reduce the funding of reserves and no such result is achieved or a quorum is not attained, the reserves included in the budget shall go into effect.
 After the turnover, the developer may vote its voting interest to waive or reduce the funding of reserves.

 3. Reserve funds and any interest accruing thereon shall remain in the reserve account or accounts, and may be used only for authorized reserve expenditures unless their use for other purposes is approved in advance by a majority vote at a duly called meeting of the association.
-Prior to turnover of control of an association by a developer to unit owners other than the developer pursuant to s.
-718.301, the developer-controlled association shall not vote to use reserves for purposes other than that for which they were intended without the approval of a majority of all nondeveloper voting interests, voting in person or by limited proxy at a duly called meeting of the association.
+Before turnover of control of an association by a developer to unit owners other than the developer pursuant to s.
+718.301, the developer-controlled association may not vote to use reserves for purposes other than those for which they were intended without the approval of a majority of all nondeveloper voting interests, voting in person or by limited proxy at a duly called meeting of the association.

 (g) Assessments.—The manner of collecting from the unit owners their shares of the common expenses shall be stated in the bylaws.
 Assessments shall be made against units not less frequently than quarterly in an amount which is not less than that required to provide funds in advance for payment of all of the anticipated current operating expenses and for all of the unpaid operating expenses previously incurred.
 Nothing in this paragraph shall preclude the right of an association to accelerate assessments of an owner delinquent in payment of common expenses.
 Accelerated assessments shall be due and payable on the date the claim of lien is filed.
 Such accelerated assessments shall include the amounts due for the remainder of the budget year in which the claim of lien was filed.